top of page

 And so I do I appreciate that perspective I guess is what I'm trying to say.

-Yeah I think we've been talking about this a lot and I think we see this all the time is there's so much going on.
+DYLAN: Yeah I think we've been talking about this a lot and I think we see this all the time is there's so much going on.

-Like we all want to do something, we want to give them money and maybe the first, giving money isn't exactly what's right for you right now and might I do be the sustainable thing.
+We all want to do something, we want to give them money and maybe the first, giving money isn't exactly what's right for you right now and might I do be the sustainable thing.

 You know, if you've taken a first aid class or woofer, it's like don't put yourself at risk.